Top 5 Cigar Misconceptions

 Well, before everyone breaks out the pitchforks and torch sticks let’s compare the two, first by ingredients list, than by societal impact.
 Lets start with cigarettes.
 When cigarettes are made they have to add chemicals to bleach the paper to make it look pretty and white, as well as smokable.
 You buy a pack of cigarettes and light up, but what exactly are in those little white cylinders?
 There was a time when the 40’s, 50’s, and all the way up to the mid eighties where not only was smoking a cigarette acceptable, but it marketed on tv and magazine ads, and even endorsed by medical doctors as a healthy vice.
 That all changed, however, when The Comprehensive Smoking Education Act of 1984 and the Comprehensive Smokeless Tobacco Health Education Act of 1986 federally mandated for the first time that manufacturers of cigarettes and smokeless tobacco products share the ingredients with the public.
 Up until this time, tobacco companies were secretive about what was in cigarettes and smokeless tobacco.
-In fact the health risks were so sever that in November of 1994 the Tobacco Master Settlement Agreement or MSA was passed where the Attorney Generals of 46 states and the four largest tobacco companies at the time known a “The Majors” federally mandated big tobacco companies to not only fiscally compensate the states, in perpetuity, but also the medical bills associated with cigarette smoking as well as also b mandated to fund it’s own opposition and “de-market” people from cigarette smoking; funding opposition groups such at the Truth Initiative or truth.org.
+In fact the health risks were so severe that in November of 1994 the Tobacco Master Settlement Agreement or M.S.A. was passed where an agreement was settled between the Attorney Generals of 46 states and the four largest tobacco companies at the time known a “The Majors”.
+The cigarette industry is the only industry in history to be federally mandated to not only fiscally compensate the states, in perpetuity, but also the medical bills associated with cigarette smoking.
+They were also federally mandated to fund their own opposition and “de-market” people from cigarette smoking; funding opposition groups such at the Truth Initiative or truth.org.
 Needless to say there are over 600 (that is not a typo btw) ingredients that go into a making a cigarette, here is just a short list of the few ingredients to give you an idea.

 According to American Lung Association here are a few of the more well known chemicals in cigarette: